TyskeRobert/xslt-baerut/README.md

-# XSLT Workshop (BÆR UT)
-## Creating JSON based text editions with XSLT
+# Using XSLT to create JSON-based text editions from TEI XML
+**Workshop: Getting started with XSLT** (Oslo, 20 Nov 2024)

-This repository contains the code necessary to participate in the workshop segment "" on 20 Nov 2024.
+This repository contains the code necessary to participate in workshop session 3 on 20 Nov 2024.

+## Software requirements

+* Oxygen XML-editor (free trial version)
+* A modern web-browser (e.g. Google Chrome, Mozilla Firefox)